usdoj-crt/crt-portal/README.md

     npm run gulp:watch

-Note that you'll need to turn off localstack for this to work without running `collectstatic`, by setting `USE_LOCALSTACK=False` in `.env`.

-Also note, that the staticfiles folder is the destination of all static assets when you or a script runs `manage.py collectstatic` so don't make your changes there, or they will be overwritten.
+Note, that the staticfiles folder is the destination of all static assets when you or a script runs `manage.py collectstatic` so don't make your changes there, or they will be overwritten.

 ## Jupyter